-Early Stage Idea Feedback allows potential participants in the New Venture Competition to receive guidance on their business plans.
-This is a great opportunity to get feedback on your startup idea from VCs/entrepreneurs in your space.
+Early-Stage Feedback allows potential participants in the New Venture Competition to receive guidance on their venture .
+This is a great opportunity to get feedback on your startup idea from VCs, entrepreneurs, and industry experts.

-Applicants should send a pdf file consisting of a cover sheet and an overview of your business idea (in memo form, not powerpoint) to the Rock Center no later than December 11, 2014 to qualify for Early-Stage Feedback.
-You should expect to receive an email with feedback from an investor or entrepreneur in your industry by mid January 2015.
-Please note, Early-Stage Feedback investors or entrepreneurs may choose to provide feedback anonymously.
+(2) Send a pdf file consisting of a cover sheet and an overview of your venture idea to the Rock Center.
+You should expect to receive an email with feedback from an investor, entrepreneur, or industry expert by mid January 2015.
+Please note, Early-Stage Feedback providers may choose to give feedback anonymously.

 - Name your pdf file with your full name and the word feedback: firstname.lastname.feedback.pdf.

 - The cover sheet should include the name and email address of one primary contact.

-- For the overview of your business idea (in memo form , not powerpoint), please address the following questions:
+- For the overview of your venture idea, please address the following questions:

-- What will your business do or make?
+- What will your venture do or make?

 - What pain points will your venture address?